-CWD is in Missouri and 21 other states
+CWD is in Missouri and many other states

 CWD was first recognized in 1967 in captive mule deer in Colorado.
-Since then, CWD has been found in Missouri and 21 other states and several Canadian provinces.
+Since then, CWD has been found in Missouri and numerous other states and several Canadian provinces.
 These include Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Montana Nebraska, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and Alberta and Saskatchewan.

 Missouri’s first cases of CWD were detected in 2010 and 2011 in captive deer at private big-game hunting preserves in Linn and Macon counties.
 A total of 11 cases of CWD have been confirmed in captive deer at these facilities.
-CWD has since been found in 13 free-ranging deer in Macon and Adair counties.
-In Missouri, CWD has not been detected outside of small area in Linn, Macon and Adair counties.
+CWD has since been found in 26 free-ranging deer in Adair, Macon and Cole counties.

 CWD is a serious problem for all Missourians